 Final Thoughts: The Gift That Actually Lands

-By 40, most dads have what they need—but that’s what makes a great gift stand out.
+By 40, most dads have what they need—but that’s what makes a great Christmas gift stand out.
 The perfect present either makes his daily life better, fuels his hobbies, or shows that you really get him.

 And hey, if he still insists on socks… at least make them Darn Tough or Smartwool.
 If he’s gonna wear socks every day, they might as well be socks worth bragging about.